MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 When you uncheck this option, new users you add to the app are no longer given the Build permission.
 However, existing permissions on the underlying datasets don't change.
 You can use the provided user interface to remove the Build permission manually from app users who should no longer have it.
 Read more about the [Build permission](service-datasets-build-permissions.md#build-permissions-for-shared-datasets).

 ## Allowing users to make a copy of the reports in the app
-By checking the option to allow users to make a copy of the reports in this app, you're allowing users to save any of the reports in the app to their My Workspace.
-This allows users to customize the reports to their unique needs.
-This option requires the allow all users to connect to the app's underlying datasets using the Build permission to be enabled.
+By checking the option to **Allow users to make a copy of the reports in this app**, you're allowing users to save any of the reports in the app to their My Workspace.
+They can then customize the reports to their unique needs.
+This option requires the **Allow all users to connect to the app's underlying datasets using the Build permission** to be enabled.
 This capability behaves like the new [copy reports from other workspaces](service-datasets-copy-reports.md) capability.

 ## Unpublish an app
 Any member of an app workspace can unpublish the app.